Best Cheap Distortion Pedal List to Blow Your Socks Off

 • Sonic versatility with staple tones at low, medium and high gain levels

 The RAT 2 is a surprisingly versatile distortion pedal with an unmistakable sound signature.
 It leans more to the "fuzz" side of the spectrum than many pedals featured on this list.
-The pedal is still capable of everything from light overdrive to heavy levels of distortion.
+The pedal is still capable of everything from light overdrive to heavy levels of distortion, which makes it difficult to categorize between Overdrive vs Distortion.

 Fuzz, while similar to distortion, has a different character.
-For a good example, think of Jack White's tone vs classic rock.
+For a good example, think of Jack White's tone vs classic rock tones.
 The RAT 2, while primarily a distortion pedal, still has some of the characteristics of fuzz, like growl and sputter.
 This is most evident at high distortion levels.

 It is a staple pedal for doom and stoner metal bands, especially when pairing it with an already crunchy vintage amp like a Sunn.